mayamathur/academic-website-template/README.md

 ---
 ```

 The `author_profile` sets the profile in the left sidebar, so keep it `true`.
+If you want to remove the avatar image from the sidebar, set the `author_image: false` to disable it in the yaml header of the page.
 Change the title as needed.

 Edit the top navigation inside the `_data/navigation.yml` file if you want the new page to be listed at the top.